jolita5/testApp/README.md

 myApp
-this is my app local change
+this is my app local change git